Hi, I’m Leslie and this is my Maebird story.

 I attended printmaking classes at Penland School of Crafts in NC, the Clearing Folk School in Door County, Alma del Sol Studio in Guanajuato, Mexico, Oregon College of Art and Craft in Portland, Shake Rag Alley in Mineral Point and Hamilton Wood Type Museum in Two Rivers.
 I eventually signed a lease for a beautiful little space, and Maebird took flight.

 It was a short run but it was an amazing experience.
-I’m still finding my place after the loss of Maebird, but am now a member of Gallery Q and selling at Paoli Road Mercantile.
+I’m still finding my place after the loss of Maebird Studio, but I’m now a member of Q Artists Cooperative and show at Gallery Q along with Paoli Road Mercantile.
 I’m also looking for another way to create, educate and share my love of printmaking with my local community.

 Maebird will always be about my passion for design, exploring where art and design collide, finding design in nature and engaging with my community in the wondrous field of printmaking.